bdbergeron/BDBOAuth1Manager/README.md

 ## Authentication Flow

-The first step in performing the OAuth handshake is requesting an OAuth request token for your application.
+The first step in performing the OAuth handshake is getting an OAuth request token for your application.
 This can be done with the `fetchRequestTokenWithPath:method:callbackURL:scope:success:failure:` method.

 ```objective-c
 [self.networkManager fetchRequestTokenWithPath:@"/oauth/request_token"